 Studies the fundamentals of air conditioning systems used in public transportation vehicles.
-Includes the basic theory of operation, repair, servicing, and trouble-shooting of the air conditioning system.
+Includes the basic theory of operation, repair, servicing, and troubleshooting of the air conditioning system.
 Prerequisites: sponsorship by a public transit authority and school approval.
+Part II of II.
 Lecture 2 hours per week.